Tessa’s Recipe Rundown

 Do I Have to Use Dutch Process Cocoa Powder?

-- Since there’s no leavener (baking soda or powder) in this Brown Butter Brownies recipe, you can use Dutch Process OR natural unsweetened cocoa powder.
+- Since there’s no leavener (baking soda or powder), you can use Dutch Process OR natural unsweetened cocoa powder.

 - I find Dutch process creates a deeper chocolate flavor and richer, fudgier texture.

-- If you only have natural cocoa powder, that will work just fine – but keep in mind that the higher the fat content of your cocoa powder, the more delicious your baked goods will be!
+- If you only have natural cocoa powder, that will work just fine – but keep in mind that most grocery store cocoa powder products are low in fat and high in starch, yielding a drier texture.
 Learn more about the fat content of cocoa powder here.

 The BEST Brownie Pan (so important!)

-- For this Brown Butter Brownies recipe, I highly recommend using an 8 by 8-inch light-colored metal baking pan.
+- I highly recommend using an 8 by 8-inch light-colored metal baking pan.
 I like this baking pan.

 - Dark metal pans will dry out the edges, often before the center can cook through.